Person, woman, man… camera.

 He chuckles, grimacing as another set stacks up on the left.
 “Not that long ago, really.
 I mean, I’ve been caught in the rip and had to get one in by accident.
 But actually paddled out to one, on purpose?”

 He pauses to watch another set stack up for a five wave lineup shot.

 “Probably 16, maybe 17 years ago…”

-In an ever-turning world, choose your still point with care.
+In an ever-turning world, you’d do well to choose your still point as carefully.